kalvir781/kalv/posts/2024/11/honda-crv.md

 First off, I've driven 50,000 KM on it, without a service and it still drives like a new car.

 When I first drove this car, I knew immediately that it was a car.
-It moved off when accelerating like a mercedes, it had 50% torque front and read engaged all the time, it was brilliant.
+It moved off when accelerating like a mercedes, it had 50% torque front and rear engaged all the time, it was brilliant.
 Amazing for handling the road, when there is a lot of rain, which happens a lot here in Vancouver, BC.

 It has amazing efficiency, I've been able to push a full tank for 800km.
 I think this is because of the method that I use to drive the car with low acceleration and move off to ensure good use of the hybrid battery and engine.